ome/omero-web/UPGRADING.md

 when upgrading OMERO.web to ensure plugins or other customizations continue to function as expected.

+## OMERO.web 5.19.0

+### Partial channel lists in render_image and render_image_region web API calls

+When requesting images via the render_image and render_image_region web API calls, the desired channel rendering settings may be omitted (to use the default rendering settings), fully specified (to use custom settings), or partially specified (to combine custom settings with default rendering settings).
+The latter method of partially specifying channel rendering settings is now considered deprecated and should not be used in any new or updated applications and plugins.

 ## OMERO.web 5.18.0

 ### Connector storage in Django sessions